rkmaier/omarchy-waybar-rice/README.md

 # Installation
 (*Make a backup of your waybar config*)

-Copy/Overwrite the files to your ~/.config/waybar folder Adjust the include module script to your need
+Copy / Overwrite the files to your ~/.config/waybar folder Adjust the include module script to your need